PsuAstro528/lab9/ex1.md

 git branch -M main
 ```

-4. Go to [GitHub](https://github.com) and click the green "New" button to create a new repository.
+4. Go to [GitHub](https://github.com), make sure you're logged in, and click the green "New" button to create a new repository.
    - Enter a repository name that matches your repository name, but ends in ".jl",  e.g., "ExamplePkg.jl".
    - Add a brief description (optional)
    - Choose whether you'd like your repository to be public or private.
 Do _not_ check "Initialize this repository with a README".
 Select None for "Add .gitignore" and "Add a license".